My vault decisions

 Connecting notes

-I've written about it in more details in another article: Connecting information and notes.
+See more details at Connecting information and notes.

-Always think on what you want to achieve, then design how you'll collect the information to achieve it.
+Always think about what you want to achieve, then design how you’ll collect the information to achieve it.

 Folder organization